rontarrant/gtkDcoding/docs/_posts/2019-07-02-0049-mvc-ii-comboboxtext.md

 - `ComboBoxText`, and
 - `TreeView`.

-Let’s start with the simplest of the bunch…
+Let’s start with the simplest of the bunch...

 ## The ComboBoxText (without Entry)